 The very first attraction to feature audio-animatronics was the Tiki Room at Disneyland.
 The Disney World version of the show, which is located in the Magic Kingdom's Adventureland, is based on the historic 1963 original.
 The show, with its singing birds and flowers, holds up well today.
-Adults appreciate its significance and bask in its nostalgia, while kids delight to its timeless charm.
+Adults appreciate its significance and bask in its nostalgia, while kids delight in its timeless charm.

 When it firs opened, Epcot had more of an "edutainment" focus.
 That's been changing as it evolves and introduces more family friendly characters and attractions.
 But many visitors still think of the park as being primarily for adults.
 Hdden inside the former Living Seas pavilion, however, are two of Disney World's best attractions for kids.
 They are also two of the resort's most overlooked attractions.